usnews/brightspot-cms/seo.md

 Within the respective .jsp files these fields must be chosen specifically, so as to appear on the front end.

-By clicking on `Raw Content` found to the right of `Save Draft` in the content edit screen, and shown as a wrench icon, a view of the SEO fields can be seen in code.
+By clicking on Content Tools link (Wrench) found to the right of the Publish Widget, a view of the SEO fields can be seen in code.

 <div class="highlight">{% highlight java %}
 "cms.seo.title" : "Our New Title",